How to Spot Fake Business Advisors: Follow the Money, Not the Pitch

 The sad part?
 You, the business owner, are often desperate for clarity.
 For someone who understands both the numbers and the pressure.

 But instead of real guidance, you get fluff dressed up in strategy.
+The hallmark of business advisor scams.

 Here’s How You Protect Yourself